econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 1. When a new swap event comes in and it should be part of a new candlestick bar, we create a new bar based off of the swap data.

-Once we've deserialized the stream buffer data into proper contract events, we store them in state and visually update the latest bar data with the [subscribeBars] callback function provided by the datafeed API.
+Once we've deserialized the stream buffer data into proper module events, we store them in state and visually update the latest bar data with the [subscribeBars] callback function provided by the datafeed API.